php-fig/fig-standards/proposed/virtual-path-matching.md

 > E.g. a namespace (\Acme\Demo\Parser) or a URI path (/acme/demo-package/config)

-**Path Prefix**: A sequence of zero or more path segments at the beginning of a path, divided by separators.
-A path prefix MUST start and end with a separator character.
-Given the separator "/", then `/`, `/A/` and `/A/B/` are valid path prefixes.
+**Path Prefix**: Given a path, then a path prefix is any prefix of the path that ends with a separator.
+For example, given the separator "/" and the path `/A/B/C`, then `/`, `/A/` and `/A/B/` are valid path prefixes.

-**Relative Path**: A sequence of one or more path segments, divided by separators and relative to a path prefix.
-A relative path MUST NOT start or end with a separator character.
-Given the separator "/", a path `/A/B/C/D` and a path prefix `/A/B/`, then `C/D` is the relative path.
+**Relative Path**: Given a path and one of its path prefixes, then the relative class name is the remaining part of that path.
+For example, given the separator "/", a path `/A/B/C/D` and a path prefix `/A/B/`, then `C/D` is the relative path.

-**Path Mapping**: A set of paths, each of which is assigned to one or more existing directories on the local file system (the *base directories*).
+**Path Mapping**: A set of paths, each of which is associated with one or more existing directories on the local file system (the *base directories*).
 The base directories MUST be provided either as absolute paths or as URIs with one of the [following schemes available in PHP](http://php.net/manual/en/wrappers.php):